mathigon/textbooks/content/codes/content.md

 ::: column(width=382)
     x-media(src="images/native-telegraph.jpg" width=382 height=480)

+::: column(width=218)

-{.caption} Codes are not a recent invention.
+Codes are not a recent invention.
 For example, indigenous cultures used smoke signals to communicate messages over long distances where it was too far to shout.

 :::